Euphorbia virosa branching stem

 Photographer: Ivan Lätti

-The gifboom (poison tree) of the Namib Desert (and just south of the Gariep in South Africa), is one of the more barren desert adapted members of the Euphorbia genus.
-This one does look a lot happier in the more luxurious surroundings of living in Kirstenbosch where it takes effort to emulate arid conditions.
+Euphorbia virosa of the Namib Desert (and just south of the Gariep in South Africa), is a barren desert resident.
+This one looks a lot happier, or at least more comfortable in the luxurious surroundings of Kirstenbosch, where it takes effort to emulate arid conditions.